 - Get assistance and information about the Access Program

-- People with mobility disabilities may check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, learn where to meet for assistance with exiting, obtain the code for locked accessible toilets
+- People with mobility disabilities may check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, use a sensory calming space, and/or obtain the code for locked accessible toilets

 - Find the American Sign Language interpreting schedule (if a request has been made in advance),